yuanweibin/yuanweibin.github.io/_pages/about.md

 ## Introduction

 Welcome to my homepage!
 I'm Yuanwei Bin, a PhD candidate major in Aerospace Engineering in School of Engineering, Peking University, China.
 My research focuses on [compressible turbulence calculation](https://zh.wikipedia.org/wiki/流体力学).
-I acquired my bachelor's degree in thermal science and energe engineering, and a minor degree in computer science, University of Science and Technology of China in 2019.
+I acquired my bachelor's degree in thermal science and energy engineering, and a minor degree in computer science, University of Science and Technology of China in 2019.
 During 2016-2017, I visited [National Tsinghua University](https://www.nthu.edu.tw) as an exchange student.

 See more in my [CV](http://yuanweibin.github.io/cv/).